#Component Class Reference

 Returns the final Victor::SVG

-object, after rendering all its guest
+object, after rendering all its guest components and their CSS styles.

 Under most normal circumstances, you do not need to call this method directly, it is called as needed by other methods.